Note: This article answering “What would Jesus say to the LGBT community?” originally appeared here at the Aquila Report.

 May the following seven things begin to move us to thinking and action.
 The Lord seems to say in his word to all sinners (and that includes those in the LGBT community):

-1. I love you because I created you and came to save you!
+1. What would Jesus say?
+I love you because I created you and came to save you!

 (Ps.
 86:15; Jo.
 3:16; Rom.
 5:8; I Jo.
 4:8-10)